-Ever since I remember myself, I knew I wanted to travel.
+Ever since I remember, I knew I wanted to travel.
 With that in mind, I’ve always had endless lists of places, epic adventures, and experiences I had a desire to encounter.
 I’ll admit, over the years, while reading and daydreaming about far-flung places, I’ve gathered a startling amount of amazing things to do around the world (pretty much something in every single country!)

 Due to the recent outbreak, the option of getting on the plane has gone and we have no idea when it will return or in what format.
 Are we even gonna be able to walk the streets of our town to enjoy its many features?
-The cities will change and pushed into survivor battle, some of our favourite shops and restaurants might disappear; replaced by ‘to let’ and ‘store closing’ signs, collecting dust and waiting for new owners.
+The cities will change and be pushed into survivor battle, some of our favourite shops and restaurants might disappear; replaced by ‘to let’ and ‘store closing’ signs, collecting dust and waiting for new owners.

 Today has been busy with work and house chores but capturing summer flowers, going for short walks, writing about our past trips, while listening to chirping birds are a few things that pull me out of the harsh reality and let me escape for just a little while.